openmobilityfoundation/curb-data-specification/curbs/README.md

 unique purpose of describing locally defined regulations at a curb.

 This array of user classes serves as an 'AND' function.
 A vehicle must have all the properties listed in the array to use the curb.
-For example, an accessible EV bus will use `handicap-accessible` AND `electric` AND `bus`.
+For example, an accessible EV bus will use `accessible` AND `electric` AND `bus`.
 To create 'OR' values at the same curb, you must create a new rule with the new array of values.